tezos/tezos-mirror/docs/shell/p2p.rst

 temporarily banning (greylist) IP addresses and peers who misbehave.
 The delay to remove an IP address from the greylist table is defined by the configuration variable ``greylist_timeout``, while peers that are greylisted are periodically removed.

-The node administrator can also flush greylist tables with the ``tezos-admin-client``.
+The node administrator can also choose to unban peers and addresses that were manually banned or accidentally greylisted.

+Since it is possible to ban/unban and whitelist/blacklist both peers and addresses, unbanning a peer does not ensure that its ip is also unbanned.

 Maintenance worker
 ------------------